👉 TAP TO SAVE 30% WITH CODE NEW

 The Ravens are no longer a scary matchup for opposing RBs, as they have allowed seven scrimmage TDs and the most Fantasy Points Per Game to the position this season.
 Marks does need to show the same type of possible upside he did last week to be a more comfortable fantasy starter, but in a week where so many missing players are creating urgent needs, I am ranking him as a top 20 RB.

 In Week 5, I would start Marks over Rhamondre Stevenson.
 Kenneth Walker III.
 Jordan Mason and Chase Brown.
 The Houston RB is ranked just behind Alvin Kamara and J.K.
 Dobbins.
-Mark is on the verge of a possible breakout and should be started over most No. 1 RBs that are not dependable or second RBs in timeshare situations.
+Marks is on the verge of a possible breakout and should be started over most No. 1 RBs that are not dependable or second RBs in timeshare situations.

 Rico Dowdle, Carolina Panthers

 Dowdle is expected to start against Miami with Chuba Hubbard out in NFL Week 5.
-I do have him ranked as a top 25 RB because of the projected role and the draw against another losing team.
+I do have him ranked as a top-25 RB because of the projected role and the draw against another losing team.
 Both Carolina and Miami come into the matchup with 1-3 records.

 The former Cowboy does have starting experience with his previous team.
 While he was inconsistent overall, Dowdle rushed for over 100 yards in four of five games before the final week of last season.
 He is a determined runner who will fight for yardage.
 Dowdle averaged 4.6 yards per carry in 2024.